 - stories have a huge capacity to connect.

-- stories are very persuasive.
+- stories are very compelling.

 - stories help us to remember, learn and share knowledge.